vanilla-project/vanilla-project.guide/_guides/node/command-line.md

 ## Directory Structure

+The repository for the example applications is available at [github.com/vanilla-project/node-command-line](https://github.com/vanilla-project/node-command-line).

 A typical directory structure for a node.js command line project consists of a `src` directory that contains all source files and a `test` directory that includes all tests.